Goals of Care Management

 The Connect Care clinical information system has tools that facilitate recording patient's wishes, attaching advanced care planning documents to the chart, documenting evolving wishes, capturing a specific GCD status and sharing this information across the continuum of care.
 Quick info:

-Goals of Care Status
+Goals of Care Designation (GCD)

 Summary goals of care information is prominent in the Patient Storyboard, which appears as the leftmost column of all opened patient charts.
 At the top of Storyboard, just underneath the patient identifiers, is a "ACP/GCD" line.
 Hovering over this brings up a summary of the current patient's goals of care information, including: